ayecue/klassmer/README.md

 This package will merge your CommonJS project to one file to use it in frontend without any overhead.

+## Changelog

 Since `~0.3.0` there's also an autoloader which also loads external modules.
 If you don't want to add certain modules you are able to exclude them with the new `excludes` property.

 Since `~0.3.2` klassmer automaticly detects if you have choosen a javascript file as source or a package json.

-Since `~0.3.5` I optimized certain finder options and loading (so it's faster).
+Since `~0.3.5` optimized certain finder options and loading (so it's faster).
 I also tried klassmer on react-bootstrap which seems to be working.

+Since `~0.3.6` optimized processor for call types.

 ## Example: